 ‘Alex has been learning about sailing boats,’ is a singularly unimpressive statement.
 Alex did precisely what?
 You need to detail what the child learnt, how they learnt it and how they engaged with it.

 Alex drew a picture of a boat and labelled the parts.
 He successfully completed book 1 and 2 of the Dullsbourne book of boats and has progressed to book 3.
 Of course, this should be in greater detail.

 Alex was fascinated by the sailing boats at the common pond where he talked to the elderly gentleman for two hours and was able to have a little go at the remote control.
 At home, he painted pictures, designed and made a cardboard model of a boat he would like to make in wood, whilst telling us tales of his adventures in his new boat.

-The physical and social elements are easier to explain.
-Walking the dog, throwing stones at the beach, climbing trees, cycling with friends, games at Scouts or Girl Guides, weekend adventures with Cadets.
-However, if your child is not a big group person and prefers their own company, then explain they prefer smaller groups and how you go about making sure they get the contact that is healthy and suitable to them.
+The physical and social elements are easier to explain: walking the dog, throwing stones at the beach, climbing trees, cycling with friends, games at Scouts or Girl Guides, or weekend adventures with Cadets.
+However, if your child is not a big group person and prefers their own company, then explain they prefer smaller groups and how you go about making sure that they get the contact that is healthy and suitable to them.

 Currently, you could create a Covid-19 adjustments statement in amongst the report or at the end as a separate add on and cover all elements affected by the lockdowns.

-Rule# 2 .
-Can’t say this enough times: Spell check, grammar check, use the technology; read, reread, get your friends, neighbours, and even the friendly shopkeeper to read your report; if you can explain to the ordinary, reasonable folks that your provision is ‘on the balance of probabilities’, full-time, efficient and suitable to your child, then that should be good enough in a courtroom and certainly enough for an EHE officer.
+Rule# 2.
+Spell check, grammar check, use the technology; read, reread, get your friends and neighbours to read your report; if you can explain to the ordinary, reasonable folks that your provision is ‘on the balance of probabilities’, full-time, efficient and suitable to your child, then that should be good enough for an EHE officer.